-2008 was a particularly challenging year due to the significant industrial relations issues, with which the Company had to deal.
-Having come through that period with new agreements and understandings in place, the priority for 2009 and beyond will be to constructively engage with the Company's employees through the existing trade union relationships and management structures.
-The Company will also continue to emphasise the importance of the application of high standards of performance in pursuit of its core principles and will ensure that a level of consistency is adopted in doing so.
+The Company faced particular challenges during the Regulatory Year due to the significant industrial relations issues, with which it had to deal.
+Having come through that period with new agreements and understandings in place, the priority for 2009 and beyond will be to maintain constructive engagement with the Company's employees through the existing trade union relationships and management structures.
+The Company will also continue to build upon resource management processes to provide a sustainable environment in which employees are effectively utilised and company values are maintained.

-The Company employed 959 staff at the end of December 2008 at various locations throughout its distribution services area (2007: 962).
+The Company employed 967 staff as at 31 March 2009 at various locations throughout its distribution services area (2008: 964).